1 What costs are involved in legal proceedings and who normally has to bear them?

 9 How do I find out whether I am entitled to legal aid?

 The decision to award legal aid must specify which forms of legal aid have been approved, this decision being the responsibility of the senior manager of the department of social security for the area in which the applicant is resident or based.
-Where the applicant is not resident in Portugal, this decision is made by the senior manager of the social security department to which the application was submitted – see Articles 20 and 29 of Law 34/2004.
+Where the applicant is not resident in Portugal, this decision is made by the senior manager of the social security department to which the application was submitted – see Articles 20 and 29 of Law No 34/2004.

-Under the terms of Article 26 of Law 34/2004, applicants must be notified of decisions approving an application for legal aid.
-As a rule, such notification is sent to the address given by the applicant gave on the form as their correspondence address.
+Under the terms of Article 26 of Law No 34/2004, applicants must be notified of decisions approving an application for legal aid.
+As a rule, such notification is sent to the address given by the applicant on the form as their correspondence address.

 10 What should I do, if I am entitled to legal aid?